-The Friends were established in 1977 as a charity, with very broad and general objectives, to support the National Railway Museum.
+The Friends of the NRM were established in 1977 as a charity, with very broad and general objectives, to support the National Railway Museum.
 The anticipated source of most of the income was to be donations and they were authorised to have a strategically located Friends collection box near the museum’s exit.
 Initially the public were extremely generous but the government’s imposition of entrance charges halved visitor numbers and decimated donations.
 The Friends implemented more positive fundraising projects.
 Operating speculative trains using Duchess of Hamilton and then the Mallard88 programme was very successful both operationally and financially to the extent that income from trading threatened to breach the Charity Commission criteria.

-So in 1989, on the recommendation of their auditors, FNRM Enterprises was incorporated as a company limited by guarantee with a separate and independent board of directors to operate commercially, and encompass all trading activities previously undertaken by the charity.
+So in 1989, on the recommendation of their auditors, Friends of the National Railway Museum (FNRM) Enterprises was incorporated as a company limited by guarantee with a separate and independent board of directors to operate commercially, and encompass all trading activities previously undertaken by the charity.
 Unfortunately policy changes by British Rail on the operation of steam trains and the Science Museum on the use of National Collection locomotives impacted adversely on the anticipated revenue from that source.
 However the freedom to trade has generated a wide range of Enterprise projects over the last 30 years, including a very well regarded series of books on steam locomotives in the National Collection.
 The profits covenanted to the charity from Enterprises have been a significant part of the Friends’ financial contribution to museum projects.
 Books have also been published to support specific exhibitions and events at the NRM and Shildon, the first of these being Mallard – the Record Breaker in 1988.
 Commemorating fifty years since its record breaking run in 1938, the Friends organised ticketing for the celebratory trips and also sold many hundreds of the book as a memento of the event.

 Books have also been published to coincide with National Collection locomotives being restored to mainline running condition and used on steam charters; these have included City of Truro, Lord Nelson, Sir Lamiel, Oliver Cromwell and Duchess of Hamilton.